Tadhg: Etymology

 The commonly accepted meaning of Tadhg is "poet" or "storyteller".
 The ultimate derivation is from the Celtic *tazg(j)o-, who were poets in early Celtic society.
 In any case, the name is widely attested in Gaulish and early British names.

 When the whole of Ireland was part of the United Kingdom, many Irish names and place-names were given English meanings.
-Due to similarity in sound, Tadhg is often listed as an Irish equivalent of the English-language names Thaddeus, Timothy (Tim) or sometimes Thomas, but these names are not actually related.
+Due to similarity in sound, Tadhg is often listed as an Irish equivalent of the English-language names Timothy (Tim) or Thaddeus.

 The name is also spelled "Taḋg" in Gaelic type with an overdot over the d to indicate it is lenited; the "dh" serves a similar purpose in the modern spelling.
 Tadhg has been anglicized as "Taihg", "Tighe" and "Teague".
-Alternative spellings are "Tadgh" and "Tadhgh".
+Alternative spellings include "Tadgh", "Tadhgh" and "Tadg".